BarisAlbayrakIEEE/StructuralAnalysis/README.md

 A corresponding member list definition for the DCG would be:
 1. _ancestors: Stores the ancestor DCG node indices for all DCG nodes.
 2. _descendants: Stores the descendant DCG node indices for all DCG nodes.
-3. _states: Stores the states for all DCG nodes.
+3. _states__DCG: Stores the states for all DCG nodes.
 4. _type_containers: Stores the data for all DCG nodes.
 5. _FE_link: A descriptor for the linked FEM.